 The goal of Utah College Application and Financial Aid Awareness Month is to provide every high school senior at our partner schools the opportunity to complete at least one college or university application during the school day and to complete the Free Application for Federal Student Aid during a coordinated FAFSA Night event with access to parents.

 Utah College Application and Financial Aid Awareness Month events have a particular focus on students who would be the first in their families to attend college, low-income students, or students who may not have otherwise considered applying.

-UCAW happens every October in high schools around the state.
+UCAW and FAFSA Night events take place every October in high schools around the state.

 Need ideas on how to engage younger grades with UCAW?
 This document includes activities and lessons for pre-kindergarten, kindergarten, elementary, and middle school students.